The Reading Corner

-World Book Day - Extreme Reading photo competition - Please vote now!
+World Book Day - Extreme Reading photo competition

 We love reading books here at Emmer Green.
 Below is the latest book reading from one of the staff at the school.
 There are many more videos available so click on this link to see the others that are available!

 Miss Rogers reads chapters 11 & 12 of "Fantastic Mr Fox" by Roald Dahl.

 ( If you have missed any of the videos of our Year 3 teachers reading the earlier chapters in this book, click here to see them, as well as many other book readings by teachers and staff across the school.)

 If you want to message any of the teachers about the videos, then you can send a message to the appropriate yearXteacher email address, or send a message to the library and reading team at firstname.lastname@example.org team.